 “Agencies should strive to employ heuristics rooted in machine learning to categorize the data they gather, and to deploy processes that offer early warning or detection of anomalous behavior in as close to real time as possible throughout their enterprise.

 For example, agencies may benefit from detecting excessive access requests to certain data types, or when accounts associated with agency leadership are accessing a system or category of data they have not previously accessed and would ordinarily not be expected to.”

-LiveAction ThreatEye NV uses streaming Machine Learning (MLE) on top of advanced behavioral analytics to detect the trustworthiness of everything on the network.
+LiveAction ThreatEye uses streaming Machine Learning (MLE) on top of advanced behavioral analytics to detect the trustworthiness of everything on the network.

 This platform analyzes more than 150 traits and characteristics at wire speed, collecting and analyzing long-term baseline data.
-ThreatEye NV detects advanced threats on the network and creates SOC ready alerts when traffic, assets, and behaviors are no longer trustworthy.
+ThreatEye detects advanced threats on the network and creates SOC ready alerts when traffic, assets, and behaviors are no longer trustworthy.

 Nearly 90% of network traffic is encrypted.
 As a result, an increasing number of tools are going blind, and developing continuous trust is impossible.

-However, ThreatEye NV is unfazed by encryption.
+However, ThreatEye is unfazed by encryption.
 It uses Encrypted Traffic Analysis (ETA) to record, baseline, and do complex analysis of behaviors.
 It does not decrypt any network traffic.
 This is a key point, since the U.S. Government warns against the decryption approach:

 “…as CISA and security researchers have warned, network inspection devices can present security vulnerabilities through weak or incorrect implementation of encryption protocols.